Battle of Mepali Camp: Battle

+Footage of the Mepali Camp battle recorded by the Bamar People's Liberation Army.

 Beginning on the first week of January, the coalition of resistance forces would encircle the Mepali Strategic Camp and attack it with mortar fire and probing infantry actions.
 SAC forces stationed in Kyaikto Township fired heavy artillery and launched air strikes against the rebel positions.
 Still, these proved ineffective to dislodge the rebel forces.
 However, the usage of heavy weapons did cause the displacement of 3,000 civilians from Mepali and Ahsuchaung village tracts.
 On February 1 at 11 AM, the various groups of the coalition began their assault into the base.
 The perimeter fence of the camp was breached and the rebels quickly ran into the camp's trenches to engage in close-quarters fighting with the junta soldiers.
 Once the rebels took control of the camp and all its trenches, they continued firing into the treeline around the camp until the remnants of the force stationed there surrendered and were taken into custody by the resistance factions.
 40 Myanmar Army soldiers were killed during the fighting.
 About 29 prisoners of war were taken immediately after the battle.